-Utah regulations define assisted living homes as providing 24-hour personal and healthcare services to help maintain independence, choice, dignity, and privacy in a home-like environment.
-Meals, housekeeping, an activities program, and assistance with medication management are provided in Utah assisted living.
+Utah defines assisted living homes as providing 24-hour personal and healthcare services.
+They support residents by providing meals, housekeeping, an activities program, and assistance with medication management.
 Intermittent nursing care is also available, but anyone who needs full-time nursing care cannot live in assisted living.

 Memory care units for people with Alzheimer’s disease or a related dementia must be certified as viable and safe by the state’s Department of Health.
-The features that make a home safe and viable are listed under Laws & Regulations below, but generally concern specialized dementia-specific training for staff and programs based on what’s best for residents with Alzheimer’s or related diseases including vascular, frontotemporal, and Lewy body dementias.
+The features that make a home safe are related to dementia-specific training for staff and programs based on what’s best for residents with Alzheimer’s.
 All residents, even those with dementia, must be able to evacuate in an emergency with little help.